Oracle Licensing

 Oracle’s SaaS offerings (ERP Cloud, HCM Cloud, NetSuite, etc.) promise modern cloud apps, but negotiating them is as tough as negotiating their licenses.

-Oracle SaaS contracts often come with tricky renewal terms and inflexible user definitions.
+Oracle SaaS contracts often include complex renewal terms and rigid user definitions.

-Here’s how to tackle SaaS deals with eyes wide open:
+Here’s how to negotiate Oracle SaaS deals with eyes wide open:

 • Don’t Pay for Slow Deployments: A frequent issue in SaaS deals is paying for subscriptions long before you use them.
-Oracle will happily start the subscription term once the contract is signed, even if your implementation will take a year.
+Oracle will begin the subscription term once the contract is signed, regardless of the implementation duration, which may take up to a year.
 Align subscriptions with go-live dates.
-Negotiate a start date or ramp-up schedule so that fees begin when your users get value.
-For example, if you’re rolling out an Oracle ERP to 5,000 users over 12 months, push for a phased activation – perhaps 0% fees for the first 3 months, or only 500 users billed initially and the rest added as they onboard.
+Negotiate a start date or ramp-up schedule so that fees begin when your users start getting value.
+For example, if you’re rolling out an Oracle ERP to 5,000 users over 12 months, consider a phased activation with 0% fees for the first 3 months or billing only 500 users initially, with the rest added as they onboard.
 Oracle might agree to a delayed start clause or a credit for the implementation period.
 If they balk, remind them that paying for unused SaaS is a deal-breaker for you.
 No CIO wants to explain to the CFO why they spent hundreds of thousands on “empty” subscriptions.

-• Beware the Renewal Trap: The initial SaaS deal often includes a decent discount or an agreed price per user.
+• Beware the Renewal Trap: The initial SaaS deal often includes a substantial discount or a fixed price per user.
 The real battle is at renewal after 3-5 years.
-Oracle’s standard contracts might include a renewal cap (say 4-5% annual increase limit), but these caps can be voided if you reduce your user count or modules.
-Bluntly put, Oracle gives itself leeway to jack up prices if your footprint shrinks or even if it re-packages products.
+Oracle’s standard contracts may include a renewal cap, such as a 4-5% annual increase limit, but these caps can be voided if you reduce your user count or modules.
+Bluntly put, Oracle gives itself leeway to raise prices if your footprint shrinks or even if it repackages products.
 Actionable advice: Negotiate the lowest possible renewal cap and ensure it applies regardless of modest changes in quantity.
-If you think you might scale down, try to bake in a provision that any price increase will be proportional, not an arbitrary lift.
-Also, avoid giving Oracle an easy excuse to nullify the cap – for instance, don’t massively over-purchase users now with the plan to drop later.
+If you think you might scale down, include a provision that any price increase will be proportional, not an arbitrary increase.
+Also, avoid giving Oracle an easy excuse to nullify the cap – for instance, don’t massively over-purchase users now to drop them later.
 It’s better to start a bit smaller and add more users later than to cut back and invite a price hike.

 • Usage Flexibility (Rebalancing): It’s hard to predict which SaaS modules or services you’ll heavily use in year 3 versus year 1.
 Oracle’s contracts are often inflexible once signed – you are stuck with the quantities per module.
 Push for a rebalancing clause: the right to shift investment from one module to another as needs change.
-For instance, if you bought 1000 CRM seats and 1000 HCM seats and later realize you need only 800 but 1200 HCM, a rebalancing provision would let you transfer some of that value to HCM.
+For instance, if you purchased 1000 CRM seats and 1000 HCM seats, and later realize you need only 800 CRM seats but 1200 HCM, a rebalancing provision would allow you to transfer some of that value to HCM.
 Oracle might only allow this at renewal, but it’s worth negotiating if they want your SaaS business.
 It prevents waste and ensures Oracle’s solution can adapt to your evolving needs.

-• Real-World Example: A mid-market company negotiating Oracle Fusion Cloud Applications recalled the painful lesson from a previous SaaS vendor: they over-bought and were stuck paying for unused licenses.
+• Real-World Example: A mid-market company negotiating with Oracle Fusion Cloud Applications recalled a painful lesson from a previous SaaS vendor: they had over-bought and were stuck paying for unused licenses.
 This time, the CIO’s team did it differently.
 They negotiated a deal for 3,000 Oracle ERP Cloud users with a 12% discount off list and included a clause that allowed them to delay the start of 20% of those users until the second year (to coincide with a phased rollout).
-They also got Oracle to agree to a 5% renewal cap for two renewal cycles, with a mutual agreement that even if they reduced users by up to 10%, the cap still held.
-By pushing hard, they avoided the scenario of a big year-4 price spike.
+They also secured an agreement with Oracle to cap the renewal rate at 5% for two renewal cycles, with a mutual understanding that even if they reduced users by up to 10%, the cap would remain in effect.
+By pushing hard, they avoided the scenario of a big price spike in year 4.
 The Oracle sales team initially objected, but since the customer considered SAP S/4HANA an alternative, Oracle relented on several terms to win the deal.
 Key takeaway: Don’t be shy about raising every potential future issue (rollout timing, price increases, changing needs).
 It’s much easier to get concessions upfront when Oracle is hungry to close the SaaS sale than later when you’re locked in.

 Pitfalls in SaaS Deals:

 • Signing overly long terms: A 5- or 7-year SaaS contract at a fixed price might sound like stability, but be careful.
 If technology or business needs change, you’re stuck, and if you need to cut back, you might pay for unused years.
-It can be better to sign a 3-year deal with strong renewal protections than a 7-year deal that becomes an albatross.
+It may be better to sign a 3-year deal with strong renewal protections than a 7-year deal that becomes a burden.

 • Ignoring data exit costs: Consider the end of the relationship.
-Oracle likely won’t volunteer information about how you get your data out or what it might charge for extended data access after the contract ends.
+Oracle is unlikely to provide information on how to retrieve your data or what it might charge for extended data access after the contract ends.
 Negotiate data retrieval assistance as part of the deal, so if you ever leave Oracle SaaS, you can do so without exorbitant fees or hassles.

-• Underestimating integration needs: Oracle SaaS might require additional Oracle PaaS services or middleware for complex integrations (like connecting Oracle ERP Cloud with on-prem systems).
+• Underestimating integration needs: Oracle SaaS may require additional Oracle PaaS services or middleware for complex integrations, such as connecting Oracle ERP Cloud with on-premises systems.
 Oracle could charge for those separately.
-Ensure any necessary integration tools or services you expect to use are included or at least identified and priced.
+Ensure that any necessary integration tools or services you expect to use are included or, at the very least, identified and priced.
 Don’t get caught off guard by a needed add-on after you’ve signed.

 Oracle Audit Negotiations